MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/in-built-reports/category-view-report.md

 1. Select the respective column headings to sort the rows by any column.
 2. Select **Download List** to download the data into an Excel sheet.
-3. Select a row to [**view detailed information**](./course-view-report.md) about course completion and learner performance for all the learners enrolled for the specific course.
+3. Select a row to [**view detailed information**](./course-view-report.md) about course completion and learner performance for all learners enrolled for the specific course.